stashed/stash/docs/guides/backup.md

 README.md
 ```

-Now, we are ready to backup `/source/data` directory into a NFS backend.
+Now, we are ready to backup `/source/data` directory into an NFS backend.

 **Create Secret:**

 At first, we need to create a storage secret.
-To configure this backend, following secret keys are needed:
+To configure this backend, the following secret keys are needed:

 |        Key        |                        Description                         |
 | ----------------- | ---------------------------------------------------------- |